peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 <img src="{{ site.baseurl }}/images/16x9-3.png" style="width: 100%; height auto;" />
 `16x9-3.png (21 KB)`

 ### What’s going on here?

 _Disclaimer: I know very little about image scaling algorithms so please excuse my ignorance when I try to explain how this works._

 When the small image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing image data.
-Images with few details yield better results because the interpolated pixels are a closer match the original ones.
+Images with few details yield better results because the interpolated pixels are closer to the original ones.

 ### Final thoughts

-This technique is great for reducing the file size of background images and textures which typically contain few details.
-Give it a try the next time you're about to export a huge background image from Photoshop or Sketch — you might be surprised how well it works.
+This technique is great for reducing the file size of background images which typically contain few details.
+It's also great for rendering lightweight mesh gradients — something you can't do with SVG or CSS.

+So the next time you're about to export a big background image from Photoshop or Sketch — give this technique a try — you might be surprised how well it works.